What are university exchange programmes?

 Type 2: Long-term Exchanges

 Unsurprisingly, long-term exchanges are generally those that cover at least a full semester and often a whole academic year.
 In these programmes, students are provided with the opportunity to take classes at partner institutes in their major area of study.
 As these programmes are in place of studying at their enrolled university, the seminars and assessments taken abroad will normally count toward the final grade of a student’s overall degree.
-However, how these grades are precisely calculated does tend to vary, with students reporting that assessments may be harder or easier at their adopted institute yet still produce the same grade (something that will be on our list of six considerations in Lesson 3).
+However, how these grades are precisely calculated does tend to vary, with students reporting that assessments may be harder or easier at their adopted institute yet still produce the same grade (something that will be on our list of six considerations in Chapter 3).
 As with short-term exchanges, the motivation behind longer exchanges can still be cultural, but may also offer additional benefits for that particular major – such as when an archaeology student takes a semester in Athens, one of the world’s most historically fascinating cities.
 Such programmes can also allow a student access to a more prestigious institute than their normal qualifications or funding would allow.

 Ultimately, most universities offer support for a variety of short- and long-term exchanges for their enrolled students.
 Some majors such as International Relations may, in fact, even make such an exchange a prerequisite for graduating.
-Although the descriptions in this lesson are quite general, they should give students an idea of what types of experiences are available to them.
-To explore in more detail the benefits of exchange programmes and why signing up to one may be the best decision a student can make during their degree, read on to find out about the key eight benefits in Lesson 2.
+Although the descriptions in this chapter are quite general, they should give students an idea of what types of experiences are available to them.
+To explore in more detail the benefits of exchange programmes and why signing up to one may be the best decision a student can make during their degree, read on to find out about the key eight benefits in Chapter 2.